 The term “detox” has many different uses.

 Because “detox” has become such a massive health buzzword, the term is, unfortunately, used to sell a lot of products and services with no basis in science.

-Unlike many of the popular “detox” programs and supplements out there, i approach detox as a way of life.
-I aim to exclude foods that contribute to toxin buildup such as wheat, dairy, sugar and red meat and I eat foods that enhance detoxification.
-In addition to that, I incorporate a 16-hour fast once a week by eating my last meal of the day before 6:00pm and delay my first meal the following day till 11:00am.
+Unlike many of the popular “detox” programs and supplements out there, at HH we approach detox as a way of life.
+The goal is to avoid foods that contribute to toxin buildup and to regularly eat foods that enhance detoxification.
+In addition to that, we encourage a 14-16 hour overnight fast daily.